LWN.Net Celebrates Its 20th Birthday - Slashdot

 And USING CAPITAL LETTERS doesn't make alternative facts more true.

-Re: LWN was great for a while, then got greedy (Score:4, Insightful)
+Re: LWN was great for a while, then got greedy (Score:5, Insightful)

 Thanks for all the ping responses!
 (Score:3)